80 Of 105

 16 ÷ 21 ≈ 0.7619

-This means that 80 out of 105 is approximately 0.7619 as a decimal.
-The "≈" symbol indicates an approximation, as the decimal representation of 16/21 is a non-terminating decimal (it goes on forever without repeating).
+In plain terms, 80 out of 105 is approximately 0.7619 as a decimal.
+That said, the "≈" symbol indicates an approximation, as the decimal representation of 16/21 is a non-terminating decimal (it goes on forever without repeating).
 We often round decimals to a certain number of decimal places for practical purposes.
-In this case, rounding to four decimal places gives us 0.7619.
+So in this case, rounding to four decimal places gives us 0.
+7619.

 Calculating the Percentage: Expressing Proportion as a Percentage